nyudlts/ultraviolet/docs/getting-started/dev-docker-setup.md

 ## Testing only

-1. Get the local copy of the ultraviolet app:
+1. Get the local copy of the UltraViolet app:
   ```sh
   git clone https://github.com/nyudlts/ultraviolet && cd ultraviolet
   ```